Austin Riley Player Props: Braves vs. Cardinals

-Austin Riley -- 1-for-4 in his last game -- will be in action for the Atlanta Braves against the St. Louis Cardinals, with Jake Woodford on the mound, on April 3 at 7:45 PM ET.
+After going 1-for-4 with a home run and an RBI in his most recent game, Austin Riley and the Atlanta Braves face the St. Louis Cardinals (who will hand the ball to Steven Matz) at 7:45 PM ET on Tuesday.

-In his last game he had a one-hit performance (1-for-4) against the Nationals.
+In his previous game, he hit a home run while going 1-for-4 against the Cardinals.

 Austin Riley Game Info & Props vs. the Cardinals